Killa Saifullah District: History

+Qilla Saifullah is a fort (qilla) built by Saifullah Khan, belonging to Mirdadzai Khoidadadza tribe of Kakars.
+Qilla Saifullah District derives its name from this fort.

-Early in the 13th century the country came within the sphere of the raids organised by Genghis Khan, the Mongol.
-In 1398 AD, an expedition against the Afghans of the area was led by Pir Muhammad, grandson of Amir Timur.
-Although no authentic information exist about any foreign occupation, many forts, mounds and karezes are attributed to the Mughals.
-Both Nadir Shah (reigned 1736–47) and Ahmed Shah (reigned 1747–73) extended their power through Balochistan and thenceforth Zhob remained under the more or less nominal suzerainty of the Durranis and Barakzais until it came under British protection.
-In the middle of the 18th century Ahmed Shah granted a sanad (certificate) to Bekar Nika, fourth in descent from Jogi and the head of the Jogezai family, conferring upon him the title and position of "Badshah or Ruler of Zhob".
-Shah Jehan Jogezai was conferred as Badshah of Zhob.
-The descendants of Shah Jehan Jogezai used to live in Loralai District of Balochistan.
+Early in the 13th century, the area came within the sphere of the raids of the Mongol hordes of Genghis Khan.
+In 1398 CE, an expedition against the Afghans of the area was led by Pir Muhammad, grandson of Amir Timur aka Tamerlane.
+Although no verifiable information exists about any foreign occupation, many forts, mounds and karezes are attributed to the Mughals.

+Both Nadir Shah (reigned 1736–47) and Ahmed Shah (reigned 1747–73) extended their power through Balochistan and thenceforth Zhob remained more or less under the nominal suzerainty of the Durranis and Barakzais until it came under British protection.
+In the middle of the 18th century, Ahmed Shah granted a sanad (certificate) to Bekar Nika, fourth in descent from Jogi and the head of the Jogezai family, conferring upon him the title and position of "Badshah of Zhob".
+Shah Jehan Jogezai was conferred as Badshah (ruler) of Zhob.
+Jogezai's descendants used to live in Loralai District of Balochistan.

 The British sent its Zhob Expedition in 1884 in order to occupy the Zhob region through Baratkhail.
 Meanwhile, the castles of Saifullah Khan Khoidadzai and Shah Jehan Jogezai (Badshah of Zhob) were demolished.
-On 7 October 1884, an assault on the Qalla (castle) of Shah Jehan near Akhterzai resulted the killings of many tribal people including Malik Hamza Daulatzai and Mohammad Ghous who fought bravely.
+On 7 October 1884, an assault on the Qalla (castle) of Shah Jahan near Akhterzai resulted the killings of many tribal people including Malik Hamza Daulatzai and Mohammad Ghous who fought bravely.
 All 500 tribal Sardars admitted their submission before the British forces and also signed an agreement that they will not interfere in the affairs of British Government in Zhob region except Saifullah Khan Khoidadzai and Shah Jehan Jogezai who had a narrow escape from the battle scene and established themselves at Kalat; where they used to operate their insurgency campaign against the British and never subdued before the British occupying forces.

 Demographics

-At the time of the 2017 census the district had a population of 342,932, of which 63,293 (18.46%) lived in urban areas.
-Qilla Saifullah had a sex ratio of 886 females per 1000 males and a literacy rate of 32.77% - 43.22% for males and 21.00% for females.
-135,817 (39.60%) were under 10 years of age.
-432 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 97.84% of the population.
+As of the 2023 census, Killa Saifullah district has 69,998 households and a population of 380,200.
+The district has a sex ratio of 109.91 males to 100 females and a literacy rate of 32.96%: 43.93% for males and 21.24% for females.
+153,619 (40.40% of the surveyed population) are under 10 years of age.
+64,175 (16.88%) live in urban areas.
+1,007 (0.26% of the surveyed population) are religious minorities, mainly Christians.
+Pashto is the predominant language, spoken by estimated 99.52% of the population.